IntersectMBO/cardano-node/doc/reference/cardano-node-cli-reference.md

 * `witness`: witnesses a transaction
 * `submit`: submits the transaction to the local node whose Unix domain socket is obtained from the CARDANO_NODE_SOCKET_PATH environment variable (uses the `--cardano-mode`, `--byron-mode`, `--shelley-mode` flags)
 * `calculate-min-fee`: calculates the minimum fee for the transaction
-* `calculate-min-required-utxo`: calculates the minimum required ADA for a transaction output
+* `calculate-min-required-utxo`: calculates the minimum required ada for a transaction output
 * `hash-script-data`: calculates the hash of script data (datums)
 * `txid`: retrieves the transaction ID
 * `policyid`: retrieves the policy ID